 Example 2 – Mr. H turned 60 years after the AY 2018 – 19.
 His total income filed through online Income Tax Return in that respective year was Rs.
 550,000.
 His taxable income after exemptions and rebates was Rs.
 450,000.

 As he turned 60 after the AY 2018-19, he will be taxed as a general citizen.
 The first Rs.
 250,000 of his taxable income would be exempted from any tax as per the IT laws.
 The next Rs.
 200,000 would attract a 5% tax rate.
 Therefore, he would have to pay Rs.
 (5% * 200,000) i.e. Rs 10,000 as tax in that year.

 As Capital Gain taxation is done differently during Income Tax Return filing, it attracts different tax rates.

 The following table demonstrates the income tax structure on long-term capital gains and short-term capital gains

 |Conditions||Long-term Capital Gains||Short-term Capital Gains|

 |Sale or transfer of capital assets other than securities||20%||Is added to taxable income and taxed as per the slab rate|

 |Sale or transfer of securities||Amount exceeding Rs.
 100,000 is taxed at 10%||15%|

 The holding period of capital assets determines whether a particular transaction of the same would be considered a long-term or a short-term capital gain.
-In cases of transaction of housing properties, a holding period above 24 months or 2 years is considered as long-term capital gain and any period below that is short-term.
+In cases of transactions of housing properties, a holding period above 24 months or 2 years is considered as long-term capital gain and any period below that is short-term.
 Taxation on the same is done after indexation.

 In the case of fixed income instruments, debt funds, debt-oriented hybrid funds, and unlisted equity shares and funds, such a holding period is 36 months or 3 years.
 Taxation on it includes the indexation facility.